craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 Publishing Your Site Plugin
 ---------------------------

-To publish a plugin in the Crafter CMS Marketplace you can follow the instructions in :ref:`marketplace_create_plugins`
+To publish a plugin in the CrafterCMS Marketplace you can follow the instructions in :ref:`marketplace_create_plugins`

 |
 |